LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-landscape.md

 The SQLite Landscape
 ====================

-The Internet runs on data stored in rows, ie Relational Databases.
-There are many exceptions and alternatives but this is where the deciding data is stored:
+The Internet runs on data stored in rows, ie Relational Databases (RDBMS).
+There are many exceptions and alternatives but RDBMS are where the deciding data is stored including:

 * in routers that direct internet traffic
 * in mobile phones that enable the user to navigate the internet
 * business applications or those that deal with reconciling important numbers
-* in millions of everyday applications, such as Wikipedia
+* in millions of everyday web applications, from Wikipedia to ticket booking systems

-And the most widely-used relational database is almost certainly SQLite.
+The most widely-used relational database is almost certainly SQLite, and nearly all SQLite usage is in embedded devices, frequently with internet access as the Internet of Things.

-In addition there are SQLite-derived projects that address traditional online database use cases in a similar way only in 4%-10% of size of code.
-The SQLite landscape feels reminiscent of XFree86 in the early 2000s, a massively useful project that became less responsive to modern needs.
-The analogy is imperfect, as SQLite is very actively developed (within the project's strict scope) and can be relied on to keep producing a quality database library.
-But like X.org, LumoSQL seeks to be inclusive, rigorous and accepting of the many exciting SQLite-based features fragmented across the web.
+In addition there are SQLite-derived projects that address traditional online database use cases in a similar way only in a tiny fraction (4%-10%) of size of code.
+SQLite sticks to its strict original project definition.
+LumoSQL seeks to be still rigorous and also inclusive and accepting of the many new SQLite-based features fragmented across the web.

-The databases to compare LumoSQL against are those that together are the most-used on the internet today:
+The databases to compare LumoSQL against are those which together are the most-used on the internet today:

 * Oracle MySQL - open source, with closed source licensing available, ubiquitous on the internet
-* MariaDB - a mostly-compatible fork of MySQL, perhaps taking over from MySQL on the internet
+* MariaDB - a mostly-compatible fork of MySQL, seemingly taking over from MySQL on the internet
 * Postgresql - open source, highly compliant with SQL standards,
 * Oracle's traditional RDBMs - the closed source database that makes its owners the most money
 * Microsoft SQL Server - ubiquitous in business applications, less common on the internet